 Chester Christmas Market

-Unfortunately, due to the new national lockdown measures recently implemented, the Chester Christmas Market will not be held in-person this year.
+Unfortunately, due to the recently implemented national lockdown measures, the Chester Christmas Market will not be held in-person this year.
 Fortunately, the market has decided to keep the Christmas spirit alive by hosting a virtual Christmas Market!

 Offered online and on Facebook, the virtual market will host all of the typical vendors one would see in-person, making their products available to purchase and enjoy at home!